Customer Recommended

 Your insurer will use a specialist weather platform to gain detailed information concerning the weather conditions at the time of the incident.
 If you instruct Aspray, we use WeatherNet, a platform used by over 90% of insurers, that shows historical weather data for temperature, rainfall, sunshine, and wind.
 Should a storm be the cause of the damage, data from WeatherNet can help Aspray validate your claim with your insurance company.

+Yes, flat roofs can be covered on your home insurance policy, provided you have informed your insurer that part of your roof is flat.
 With a notoriously bad reputation throughout the insurance industry, flat roofs often have extra clauses within an insurance policy, advising that they must be inspected regularly, and inspection records kept.

 A flat roof can suffer from pooling of water in wet weather, increasing the risk of water ingress.
-However, if your flat roof is in good condition your insurer may consider the damage a flood claim.
+However, if your flat roof is in good condition, your insurer may consider the damage a flood claim.
 There can also be an increase of risk to burglary as thieves may use a flat roof to gain access to windows.

 If your flat roof is leaking, you will need to ensure you have met the conditions of your policy in order to make a claim.